spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 In a nutshell _**"It is vain to do with more what can be done with fewer"**_ -- Occam's razor --

-* **This template has been designed to create a "one-page" résumé is therefore not suitable to create curriculum of more than one-page.**
+* **This template has been designed to create a "one-page" résumé and is therefore not suitable to create a curriculum of more than one-page.**

-* _Please do not try to create curriculum more than one-page._
+* _Please do not try to create a curriculum with more than one-page._

 ### How to describe your experiences?